capistrano/capistrano/README.md

 $ bundle exec cap install STAGES=local,sandbox,qa,production
 ```

 Note that the files that Capistrano creates are simply templates to get you started.
-Make sure to edit the `deploy.rb` and stage files so they contain values appropriate for your project and your target servers.
+Make sure to edit the `deploy.rb` and stage files so that they contain values appropriate for your project and your target servers.

 ### Command-line usage